mtlynch/mtlynch.io/content/posts/logpaste/index.md

 - logpaste/og-cover.jpg
 ---

 Here's a riddle.
 My web app keeps all of its data in a SQL database.
-I can spontaneously tear it down, deploy the code to a completely different hosting platform, and the app will still serve all the same data.
+I can spontaneously tear it down, deploy the code to a different hosting platform, and the app will still serve all the same data.
 Running my app in production costs $0.03 per month.

 How is this possible?